-The honeymoon spot, a lot of people write off Hawaii for being too expensive, something they wouldn’t be able to afford or somewhere they have to save for a special occasion.
+The stereotypical honeymoon getaway, a lot of people write off Hawaii for being too expensive, something they wouldn’t be able to afford or somewhere they have to save for a special occasion.
 Not true.
 As long as you do a little bit of homework and pre-plan, the tropical vacation of your dreams is well within reach.
 I’ll show you exactly what my trip across the Pacific cost and where I could have saved even more.
+Travel to Hawaii is affordable if you know how to budget and plan.

 Flights: I found my main flight from Denver-Oahu for $270 on Skyscanner.com, my secret travel weapon.
 Why is it so great?
 If you just want to get away, you don’t even need to input an end destination – you can simply view the cheapest countries on any given day.
 If you do know where you’re going like I did this time, choose the calendar view for pricing – you can see the cheapest flights on any given day of the year.
 Another great site for flight deals is skiplagged.com, but they’re currently tied up in a nice lawsuit with United and Orbitz.
 My main chunk of money was spent on inter-island flights because I wanted to see three different islands while I was there.
 You could save a lot more by focusing only on one location.
 My one-way flight from Oahu-Maui on Hawaiian Airlines was $60, then a one-way flight from Maui-Kona was $140, and finally the one-way from Hilo-Oahu was $110.
 I used miles to get back home to Denver, which is another way to save money, by checking all possible combinations of miles (between any of your programs) and cash.
 Total: $580